biigbang0001/wallet-nito/README.md

 **Option B — Public node:**

 * Possible for testing; mind privacy/reliability.
-Keep your own node for production.
+Use your own node for production.

 ---